 For the most part, rechargeable hearing aids do work, and they work well.
 As battery technology has improved in the last few years, the reliability of these devices has increased significantly.
 In order to increase reliability, however, there are a few maintenance steps users can take as they would with any other electronic device.

-- Keep Your Hearing Aids Dry and Clean: No matter how often you use or do not use your hearing aids, they have plenty of occasion to accumulate moisture, debris, and dust.
+- Keep Your Hearing Aids Dry and Clean: No matter how often you use or do not use your hearing aids, they have plenty of occasions to accumulate moisture, debris, and dust.
 Your hearing aid might not thoroughly charge if it is exposed to any of these three things.
 When connecting your hearing aid to your charging station, as with any other time, it’s crucial to keep your device clean.

 - Be Mindful of Wires: Either the hearing aid itself or the charging station will have some kind of wire element on most hearing aids.
 Most hearing aid users are advised to be aware of these wires; the connection that enables the device to charge can be damaged if you pull on or hold it by the wires.